tngaspar/isitdown-alert/README.md

 That's it.
 The email alerts should now be activated.

-Before deploying final webpage list, I would recommend using an unreacheble URL with a small interval to check if emails are being sent.
+Before deploying the final webpage list, I would recommend using an unreachable URL with a small interval to check if emails are being sent.

-In a future release, I intend to add a way to track sucessfull requests to verify that all is up and running and keep an history of websites' downtimes.
+In a future release, I intend to add a way to track successfull requests to verify that all is up and running and keep a history of websites' downtimes.

 ### Removing Docker container